-By Olivia Middleton.
-Last updated 8th March 2021.
+By Danielle Graves.
+Last updated 28th April 2023.
 Welcome to our shoulder injury compensation claims guide.
 Shoulder injuries can leave you with reduced movement, pain and discomfort as well as impacting on your ability to work and enjoy quality time.
 In some cases, a shoulder injury will clear up by itself after a few weeks of rest, in other cases, a shoulder injury could be permanent.
 If someone else has caused you to suffer the shoulder injury through their negligence then they could be liable for paying you shoulder injury compensation.

 We can help you make a shoulder injury accident claim to seek compensation.
 To show you how we have put together this guide which tells you all the basics about how and when you could claim compensation for shoulder injuries.
 If the information in this guide is not enough for you and you want to know more, or if you already want to begin a shoulder injury compensation claim, then use the contact details listed at the bottom of the page to get in touch.